johnc10uk/snapshot-s3-util/README.md

        [-l <arg>] [-m <arg>] [-n <arg>] [-p <arg>] -s <arg> [-t <arg>] Backup utility for creating snapshots and exporting/importing to and from S3
- -a,--s3n                     Use s3n protocol instead of s3.
-Might work
+ -a,--s3                      Use s3 protocol instead of s3n.
+Currently not
-                              better, but beware of 5GB file limit imposed by S3
+                              working for s3 (file import path issue)

  -b,--bucketName <arg>        The S3 bucket name where snapshots are
                               stored
  -c,--create                  Create HBase snapshot -d,--hdfsPath <arg>          The snapshot directory in HDFS.
 Default is
                               '/hbase'
  -e,--export                  Export HBase snapshot to S3
- -f,--copy-from <arg>         Export from snapshot directory.
+ -f,--copy-from <arg>         Export from snapshot URL.
 Default is
                               hdfs://nameservice1/hbase
  -i,--import                  Import HBase snapshot from S3.
 May need to
                               run as hbase user if importing into HBase